Well he would, wouldn't he?: Utterance

 Rice-Davies's retort about Lord Astor was widely reported in the press the day after her testimony, and the Evening Standard featured the phrase above the headline on its front page.
 Some contemporary sources reported Rice-Davies's retort as "he would, wouldn't he?"; it is also sometimes misquoted as "well he would say that, wouldn't he?"
-(Note: Ivan Lawrence, who was Burge's pupil and attended the trial, recorded Rice-Davies' response as "Of course it's not untrue that I have had relations with Lord Astor.
+(Note: Ivan Lawrence, who was Burge's pupil and attended the trial, recorded Rice-Davies's response as "Of course it's not untrue that I have had relations with Lord Astor.
 I'm not going to perjure myself in court."
 The Guardians readers' editor investigated Lawrence's claim and determined that leading British newspapers at the time reported the question-and-answer as:

 James Burge: Do you know Lord Astor has made a statement to the police saying that these allegations of yours are absolutely untrue?

 Mandy Rice-Davies: He would, wouldn't he?